No. 1 Investment This Week For The Buy-And-Hold Investor Seeking High-Yielding Preferred Shares

 ANH-A option

-My advice is stay away from ANH-A. For the investor who can’t resist the high stripped yield, there is a… decent option.
+My advice is to stay away from ANH-A. For the investor who can’t resist the high stripped yield, there is a… decent option.
 Any investors who buy shares today should be doing it with a trading mindset.
 With ANH able to issue so many shares of ANH-C, they could call ANH-A quite easily.
 It would be wise for them to do that.

 Investors who want to speculate on it could buy the shares of ANH-A and set a higher limit-sell order hoping for a spike in the share price to trigger execution.
 On the other hand, investors who want to buy and hold for income would be much better served by purchasing ANH-C.